jensnti/jensa.dev/src/en/posts/2024/den engelska versionen har landat.md

 It is a half-truth that all content on this page is available, but now I have the opportunity to write in English.

+And because of this, there probably will be 404's.
+We shall see how Netlify handles my redirects.

 ## How does it work?

 Eleventy supports creating multilingual sites, and that's what I've used to create an English version of this site.
 If you're interested, you can read more in the [official documentation](https://www.11ty.dev/docs/i18n/).
 However, on a site like this one, which has actually grown quite a bit (content-wise) since I started, it wasn't entirely straightforward.
 For that reason, I looked around for material and found a good guide on Lene Saile's blog, [Internationalization with Eleventy 2.0 and Netlify](https://www.lenesaile.com/en/blog/internationalization-with-eleventy-20-and-netlify/).